panchul/workspace/doc/Motivational.md

 ---

-﻿“Satisfaction lies in the effort, not in the attainment, full effort is full victory.” ― Mahatma Gandhi
+“Satisfaction lies in the effort, not in the attainment, full effort is full victory.” ― Mahatma Gandhi

 ---